NetSPI/grails-nV/README.md

 GrailsGoat is a vulnerable jobs listing website.

-A list of current vulnerabilities in Grailsgoat can be seen [here](info.txt)
+More information about GrailsGoat and its vulnerabilities can be found [here](https://github.com/nVisium/grailsgoat/wiki)

 Setup
 -----